Innovative Academics: Relevant Programs for Today’s World

 Major: The Academic Major promotes the discipline of thought and depth of understanding as it is articulated within a specific field.
 Within the Major, students discover the evolving questions within the field and gain hands-on experiences that lead to greater understanding.

-Electives: Electives provide additional opportunities for students to further explore interests and individually design their academic experience.
+Electives: Electives provide additional opportunities for students to explore interests and individually design their academic experience.
 Electives may be a mix of structured options, such as a concentration or a semester of off-campus study, or they may be more flexible reflections of personal interest.